Agoric/agoric-sdk/packages/run-protocol/src/vaultFactory/AttackersGuide.md

 different users.

 The VaultManagers calculate interest once daily, and record the change centrally without updating individual vaults.
-Vault owners shouldn't be able to adjust balances or close their vault without being impacted by their up-to-date debt.
+Vault owners must not be able to adjust balances or close their vault without being impacted by their up-to-date debt.

 ## Fees